hamyoh1/personal-projects/arduino/home-alarm/README.md

   * If alarm is triggered and you are notified via your mobile device, notification will have an option to go to the camera live feed

 Current tasklist:
+- [x] Install PIR motion sensor
 - [x] Install LCD screen with a 74HC595 shift register to decrease number of required pins
 - [ ] Program LCD menu that can be navigated with rotary encoder
 - [ ] Install keypad with resistor set-up to enable the use of a single analog pin for input (as opposed to 8 pins)
 - [ ] Determine how to install VGA camera to reduce number of required pins

+*Note: The VGA camera may run off of a Raspberry Pi Zero W instead of the Arduino, to save pin space and reduce load on the Arduino*